inDriver/UDF/README.md

 [ReSwift](https://github.com/ReSwift/ReSwift) - no instruments for modularization

  ## Basic Usage
  Let's imagine a simple counter app.
-It shows a counter label and two buttons "+" and "-" to increment and dicrement the counter.
+It shows a counter label and two buttons "+" and "-" to increment and decrement the counter.
 Let's consider the stages of its creation.
  ### Building Domain
-Firstly we need to declare a state of the app:
+Firstly we need to declare the state of the app:

  ```swift
 struct AppState: Equatable {
     var counter = 0
 }
 ```
 **State** is all the data of an app.
-In our case it's just an int counter.
+In our case, it's just an int counter.
-Next we need to know when buttons are tapped:
+Next, we need to know when buttons are tapped:

  ```swift
 enum CounterAction: Action {